ContinuousEngineeringProject/ContinuousEngineeringPlatform/docs/CONTRIBUTING.md

   <tr>
     <td>Twitter</td>
     <td>
-      You can follow <a href="https://twitter.com/moby/" target="_blank">Moby Project Twitter feed</a>
-      to get updates on our products.
+      You can follow <a href="https://twitter.com/moby/" target="_blank">Moby Project Twitter feed</a> to get updates on our products.
 You can also tweet us questions or just share blogs or stories.
     </td>
   </tr>
 </table>
--->

 ### Conventions

 Fork the repository and make changes on your fork in a feature branch:

-- If it's a bug fix branch, name it XXXX-something where XXXX is the number of the issue.
+- If it's a bug fix branch, name it XXXX-bug where XXXX is the number of the issue.
-- If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXXX-something where XXXX is the number of the issue.
+- If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXXX-feature where XXXX is the number of the issue.

 Submit tests for your changes.
 See [TESTING.md][Testing] for details.